joshbegley/nyt-latest/README.md

 https://nytimes.com/paidpost/nashville-visitors-bureau/how-to-spend-3-days-in-nashville.html

 **Adam Lowry, Rick Bowness and the special Game 7 moment that was years in the making**\
-`Adam Lowry owes much of his personal and hockey growth, as well as the C on his jersey, to Rick Bowness.`\
+`Adam Lowry owes much of his personal and hockey growth, as well as the "C" on his jersey, to Rick Bowness.`\
 https://nytimes.com/athletic/6336019/2025/05/06/nhl-playoffs-winnipeg-jets-lowry-bowness/

 **The Bounce: With Knicks, Nuggets Game 1 comebacks, is it time for NBA favorites to worry?**\